-- 9. An RSE licensee must formulate and give effect to a strategy that sets out how it will implement the ORFR (ORFR strategy).
-At a minimum, the ORFR strategy must include the RSE licensee's: - (a) ORFR strategy objectives; - (b) ORFR target amount and tolerance limit, including how and why it has determined these amounts to be appropriate; - (c) processes and parameters for determining when and how the ORFR financial resources can be used; - (d) approach to holding the ORFR financial resources, including how the RSE licensee will ensure that the requirements in paragraphs 16 and 17 (as applicable) are met on an ongoing basis; - (e) investment strategy for operational risk reserves held to meet the ORFR target amount;
+- 10. An RSE licensee must formulate and give effect to an ORFR strategy that sets out how it will meet the ORFR.
+At a minimum, the ORFR strategy must include the RSE licensee's: - (a) ORFR target amount and tolerance limit, including how and why it has determined these amounts to be appropriate;

-For the purposes of this Prudential Standard, a reference to 'a group' is a reference to a group comprising the RSE licensee and all connected entities of the RSE licensee.
-'Connected entity' has the meaning given in section 10(1) of the SIS Act.
+2 For the purposes of this Prudential Standard, a reference to 'a Group' is a reference to a group comprising the RSE licensee and all connected entities of the RSE licensee.
+'Connected entity' has the meaning given in subsection 10(1) of the SIS Act.